NabilFayak/datachecks/README.md

 ## Built at Alteryx

-**EvalML** is an open source project built by [Alteryx](https://www.alteryx.com).
+**DataChecks** is an open source project built by [Alteryx](https://www.alteryx.com).
 To see the other open source projects we’re working on visit [Alteryx Open Source](https://www.alteryx.com/open-source).
 If building impactful data science pipelines is important to you or your business, please get in touch.

 <p align="center">
   <a href="https://www.alteryx.com/open-source">